Posted By Claire on June 29, 2010

-- David Starkey writes of how Henry VIII inherited his grandmother’s Beaufort looks: hooked nose, hooded eyes, bags under the eyes and a slim build.
+- David Starkey writes of how Arthur, Prince of Wales, inherited his grandmother’s Beaufort looks: hooked nose, hooded eyes, bags under the eyes and a slim build.

 - She took an active interest in education and she established the Lady Margaret’s Professorship of Divinity at Cambridge University, refounded and added to God’s House, Cambridge, turning it into Christ’s College, and her estate founded St John’s College, Cambridge.
 The Queen Elizabeth’s School, formally Wimborne Grammar School, came about as a result of her intention to build a free school in Wimborne, Dorset.

 - John Fisher, Bishop of Rochester, was Margaret’s friend, political and spiritual adviser, and executor of her estate.
 He was eventually executed for treason by her grandson, Henry VIII.

 - The Beaufort motto was “Souvent me souviens”, “I remember often”.